Azure/iot-edge-v1/core/devdoc/module_loaders.md

     loader then it has the effect of overriding the default loader.

-6. When initializing custom loaders, if the caller has provided a value in `MODULE_LOADER::binding_module_path` then we proceed to make use of it.
+6. When initializing custom loaders, if the caller has provided a value in `MODULE_LOADER::binding_module_path` then the gateway proceeds to make use of it.
 If there’s no `binding_module_path` provided then the gateway looks for a DLL/SO with a well-known name by invoking the underlying operating system’s default DLL/SO search algorithm.
 We also search in the folder where the gateway binary was run from and from the `./bin` folder.
 If the module cannot be located at the end of this search then it is an error.

 7. In case of a *native* module loader, there is no binding module.
 In order to